bugbiteme/openshift-space-challenge/README.md

 ## Getting started

-Request "Red Hat OpenShift Container Platform 4.13 Workshop" from demo.redhat.com.
+Request "Red Hat OpenShift Container Platform Cluster (AWS)" from demo.redhat.com.
 Provisioning time is usually around 60 mins.

-On your laptop, create a python environment and install all python modules dependancies.
+On your laptop, create a python environment and install all python modules dependencies.
 `pip install -r requirements.txt`

-Log on your OpenShift cluster using the `oc login` as admin.
+Log on to your OpenShift cluster using the `oc login` as admin.

 Run `ansible-playbook deploy.yaml`.

-In addition to deploying CTFd, and gitea, the playbook creates player accounts on OCP, ctfd and gitea.
+In addition to deploying CTFd, and Gitea, the playbook creates player accounts on OCP, CTFd and Gitea.
 Gitea credentials are playerX/openshift.
 Credentials for CTFd and OCP are found in `credentials.txt`.
 PDF handouts are `credential-handouts.pdf`.